Top 8 Exercises To Get Rid Of Back Fat Effectively

 6. Double Arm Upright Row

-Stand with your feet one foot apart holding a dumbbell in each hand.
+Stand with your feet one foot apart, holding a dumbbell in each hand.
 Extend your arms downward, positioning each dumbbell in the center of your thighs.
-Extend your elbows outward and keeping the dumbbells close to your body, raise the dumbbells chin level, all the while flexing the trapezius muscles as you do it.
+Extend your elbows outward.
+Keeping the dumbbells close to your body, raise the dumbbells chin level, all the while flexing the traps as you do it.
 Return to the start position in full control.
 Repeat.

 Get down on all fours and place your hands on the floor so that they’re slightly wider than but in line with your shoulders.
+Lift the knees and stretch the legs, resting on your toes.
 Your body should form a straight line from your ankles to your head.
 Keep your abdominals tucked in through the duration of the exercise.
 Lower your body until your chest nearly touches the floor.
 Pause, then push yourself back to the starting position as quickly as possible.
 Once your arms are straight again, round your upper back and push it toward the ceiling.
-Pause for one count, then do another pushup.
+Pause for one count, then do another push-up.
 Repeat.

 8. Cobra Pose

 Lie face down, with the top of the feet flat on the ground and toes extended.
 Place the palms on either side of your chest.
-As you inhale, lift your upper body up with your stomach and hips on the floor.
+As you inhale, lift your upper body up, keeping your stomach and hips on the floor.
 As you come up, make sure your elbows are bent and facing the wall behind you and shoulders moving away from your ears.
+Once you are in position, keep the elbows straight.
 As you exhale, lower down.
 Repeat.